6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 The person stepped into light and felt no need to shield themselves.
 Their body relaxed.
 Their face lifted without effort.

-Nothing was demanded.
 Nothing was hidden.
+Nothing needed defending.

 They spoke simply.
 They laughed easily.
 They did not rehearse or explain.